We'll be doing a little giveaway here on Mastodon with 5 pieces of the Aves 65 Hotswap PCB (blocker edition).

 A fancy picture of our keyboard prototype.
 Do note that this is not the final look.
 The screws are going to be flat and black and the keycaps are sold separately.

-We sell mechanical keyboard parts and accessories.
-Powered by open source.
+We manufacture mechanical keyboard parts, powered by open source.

 Fosstodon is an English speaking Mastodon instance that is open to anyone who is interested in technology; particularly free & open source software.